stefan-hoeck/git-demo/README.md

-# git-demo
+# Git-Demo: My amazing Git demo

-My amazing Git demo
+This project will change the world.